POINT TO POINT RACING

 When and where can I go to a Point-to-Point?

-The season runs from the end of November up until June and features over 200 fixtures, the majority being held at weekends across the UK.
-Courses stretch from as far north as Balcormo Mains, Fife in Scotland to Trecoed in Pembrokeshire, West Wales and as far South West as Trebudannon in Cornwall (View the full 2011/12 fixture list).
+This season will run from the beginning of December to June featuring 192 fixtures, the majority will be held on the weekends.
+Courses stretch from as far north as Balcormo Mains, Fife in Scotland to Trecoed in Pembrokeshire, West Wales and as far South West as Trebudannon in Cornwall (View the full 2013/14 fixture list).
 Many of these courses are located in beautiful surroundings, and in parts of the country where there would otherwise not be live racing.
 With 115 courses scheduling meetings, such number and variety of courses all attribute to the special and unique fabric of the sport, pulling together supporters from far and wide as well as strong support from the local community.

 Where else can I find more information about the sport?